Landing Page Conversion Rates: How 8 and 9-Figure DTC Brands Are Optimizing in 2026

 • Select a payment method and provide payment info

-• Reviewing and confirming an order
+• Review and confirm the order

 The faster and easier visitors can get through these steps, the lower your cart abandonment rate will be and the more revenue you'll rake in.

-7. Leverage live chat and chatbots
+7. Use live chat and chatbots to remove last-minute objections

 What's a good landing page conversion rate?

-However, many high-converting landing pages convert well over 10% of visitors, so why not set your benchmark high?
+So why not set your benchmark high?
 With strategic A/B testing, you can dramatically improve your conversion rate.
 NeuroMD did (with our help) and saw conversions rise by over 55%.

 Tracking your Shopify landing page conversion rates

-However, to get the right attribution and understand which sources and and campaigns are driving your traffic, it's important to add Urchin Tracking Module (UTM) parameters to your ads' landing page URLs.
+However, to get the right attribution and understand which sources and campaigns are driving your traffic, it's important to add Urchin Tracking Module (UTM) parameters to your ads' landing page URLs.

 • The landing page URL